 - Principals or Assistant Principals of CRICOS schools must conduct a videoconference interview with new students prior to them commencing online and remote learning to ensure they are a suitable candidate to receive it.

 - CRICOS schools must provide written advice to the student's family or legal guardian, including in their own language, stating that future travel to Victoria is not guaranteed

 - the student's parents or legal guardian must give fully informed consent to enrolment in writing.

-We have also prepared FAQs to assist CRICOS schools:
+We have prepared FAQs to assist CRICOS schools: